Jerrel-Kinkead/Jerrel-Kinkead/README.md

 ## Certifications

-## Education

-- Bachelors of Technology in Computer Systems, CUNY New York City College of Technology, 2025
+## Education: Bachelors of Technology in Computer Systems, CUNY New York City College of Technology, 2025
  -Description: I'm a junior studying Computer Systems with a focus in Network and Security.

 ## Work Experience